openstack/openstack-manuals/doc/networking-guide/source/adv-config-qos.rst

 ~~~~~~~~~~

 QoS is an advanced service plug-in.
 QoS is decoupled from the rest of the
-Neutron code on multiple levels and it is available through the ml2 extension
+OpenStack Networking code on multiple levels and it is available through the
-driver.
+ml2 extension driver.

 Details about the DB models, API extension, and use cases are out of the scope
 of this guide but can be found in the